How Much Do Charitable Donations Reduce Taxes?

 Get Expert Tax Assistance From Marshall Jones

 If you’re in the Atlanta area and need help weighing the tax benefits of donating to charity, turn to the Marshall Jones Certified Public Accountants and Advisors.
-Marshall Jones is an experienced, reputable public accounting firm that can provide reliable tax guidance and numerous additional financial services to businesses and individuals.
+Marshall Jones is an experienced, reputable public accounting firm that can provide reliable tax preparation, guidance and numerous additional financial services to businesses and individuals.